ruby-processing/PiCrate/docs/_editors/vim.md

 Also because vim is run from the console it is so easy to run old friends like `rubocop` or `reek` on your sketch code.

-If you are millenial and allergic to the command line install [atom][atom], emacs is only for hardcore geeks.
-As yet I don't think pry supports `atom` as a editor.
+If you are millenial and allergic to the command line install use an editor that supports ruby syntax, emacs is only for hardcore geeks.
+As yet I don't think the raspberrypi supports `atom` as an editor.

 [atom]:{{ site.github.url }}/atom/
 [pry-wiki]:https://github.com/pry/pry/wiki/Editor-integration/